 Complete answer: Go to the Pros and Cons page for more complete information.

-Where the Tinusaur could be used?
+Where could the Tinusaur be used?

-The Tinusaur is suitable for projects simple and complex where no more than 5 digital and/or analog wires are needed.
+The Tinusaur is suitable for simple and complex projects where no more than 5 digital and/or analog wires are needed.

 Another constraint could be the amount of memory it offers: 8 Kbytes Flash; 512 Bytes SRAM; 512 Bytes EEPROM.
-If that’s sufficient then the Tinusaur is perfect for your project.
+If that’s sufficient, then the Tinusaur is perfect for your project.

 Where the Tinusaur cannot be used?